rinkalp/painttest/README.md

   return int((formatted_data['length'] * 2) + int(formatted_data['width'] * 2)) * int(formatted_data['height'])

 * Explain any problems you had while writing the tests, and what you did to make it easier.
 Pointing to localhost for the application is OK.
+- There was a problem with validating the response as it came with HTML page rather than JSON datablock, which would've made the testing bit faster.
+I couldn't resolve this problem as it involves making many changes.
+I've never used Rest Assured testing framework or never used Java for writing test, so as I was learning, I was implementing the knowledge on writing the test cases.
 * What would be the proper level of execution for tests of this application?
 If this differs from the testing level you wrote tests for, please explain where they would be better suited.
+- We could've done the execution of the test using UI automation framework but I wanted to try something different that I haven't had done previously in Java language, so I chose to do api level testing instead of writing UI automated tests.
+Writing end-to-end test would've been better with UI automation, but I didn't have much time to add more on to the test project.

 ## Instructions